amird308/plotset-cli/Readme.md

 ```
 enter `template id` if you want update your template or enter `new` if you have new template.

-note: if exist templateId field in directoryTemplate/plotset.json
+note: if exist templateId field in this file `directoryTemplate/plotset.json` The templateId is automatically read from there.

-like this
+#### sample plotset.json

 ```
 {